 Be sure that distributors have already signed different companies offering the same type of product as yours.
 And they only care about the one showing results.
 If you lack a reputation in China, distributors won’t give you much attention.

 We don’t recommend it.
 Complicated to deal with.
 They are your suppliers, not partners, and once they’ll get the certification and authorization to represent your company in China, they may change their way of dealing with you.
 Keep in mind that they’ll put their interest before yours.

 Also, they don’t have the knowledge to build your brand.
-They can find resellers or more generally distribute your product pretty fast but won’t do any efforts on your branding.
+They can find resellers or more generally distribute your product pretty fast but won’t do any effort into your branding.

 You sell and deliver the product by yourself.
 You’re in total control of operations.
-You won’t face the costs for intermediary but will have important upfront cost (shops + warehouse).
+You won’t face the costs for intermediary but will have important upfront costs (shops + warehouse).

 However, you need to know that getting access to distributors in China is not easy.

 Distributors will only distribute famous brands or brands with a lot of sales.
-They don’t want to waste time on branding (and most of them don’t know how to do).
-So, they will distribute first brands that will allow them to make good money.
+They don’t want to waste time on branding (and most of them don’t know how to do it).
+So, they will distribute the first brands that will allow them to make good money.

 Even if they agree to work with you, if nobody knows you in China, they won’t make any effort and won’t work on your brand.
 Therefore, you’ll need to develop a new marketing strategy to sell products to distributors.

 Tips on how to promote your brand in China

 The answer to promoting your brand in China is online.
 Chinese people, even if they decide to purchase some products in supermarkets or local shops, they like to check some information about a company, its products and reviews online.